zpollats/LongTermStockPerformancePrediction/README.md

 I have sourced all the required data myself using the SEC's API.
 I used this API to pull the annual reports (10-K) for public companies from 2009-2012.
 I could not get any useful data from before 2009 because the SEC didn't require companies to file in XBRL format until then.
 In the future, I plan to use other methods to acquire and clean data prior to 2009.
 I stopped collecting data past 2012 because I need a 10 year window to determine if a stock outperformed the market over 10 years based on their financials.

 In terms of metrics that I will use to score the performance of my model, recall will be the most important metric followed by precision.
 Recall will score how my model does at identifying stocks that do outperform the market.
 Investors will care more about finding the stocks that can outperform the market rather than correctly identifying those that underperform.
 Precision will also be a key metric because this gives a score for how accurate our model performs when predicting that a stock does outperform the market.
+To simplify the metrics I use, I can also use the f1 score as this is the harmonic mean of precision and recall.

 ![](images/)

 ## Modeling
-For creating our final model to address this problem, we started with a selection of simpler classification models including Logistic Regression, K Nearest Neighbors, and Decision Tree Classifier.
-From there, we moved onto more complex options including Random Forest Classifier and XGBoost.
-Ultimately, we found that using a Stacking Classifier composed of a Random Forest Classifier and XGBoost performed the best through cross validation.
-The image below shows our CV scores for 5 folds for various models:
+For creating my final model to address this problem, I started with a selection of simpler classification models including Logistic Regression, K Nearest Neighbors, and Decision Tree Classifier.
+From there, I moved onto more complex options including Random Forest Classifier and XGBoost.
+I created Random Forest models and XGBoost models both with and without SMOTE performed on the data due to a class imbalance.
+I found that the models performed much better when I synthetically oversampled the minority class (stocks that beat the market).

 ![](images/)

-### Rationale

-Our rational for using a Stacking Classifier was to use the strengths of both a Random Forest Classifier and XGBoost in one model.
-We found that a default Random Forest Classifier and XGBoost both performed relatively well in a cross validation, so we combined these models into one using a Stacking Classifier.

 ### Results